Anand905536/todo-list-/README.md

 - **User Authentication**:
   - **Login Page**: Users can log in using their email and password.
   - **Register Page**: New users can create an account by providing their email and password.
+           ***but if you don't want to register here as a new user then use these credential to login*** email-admin@gmail.com
+               password-admin@12345

 - **Task Management**:
   - **Task List**: View a list of tasks with options to mark tasks as completed.
   - **Add Task**: Users can add new tasks with a task name and description.